Harold Amstutz

 The purpose of the AABP Foundation Amstutz Scholarship is to identify and support the most superior students with a graduation year of 2025 or 2026 that demonstrate the character, knowledge, experience, motivation, and potential to become outstanding bovine veterinarians in the United States and Canada, prepared to meet the needs of the 21st century.
 The scholarship provides them with a one-time cash award to be used at their discretion to provide them with unique educational experiences to maximize their preparation for the future.

-The AABP and the Amstutz Scholarship Committee announce the availability of scholarships for 2024.
+The AABP and the Amstutz Scholarship Committee announce the availability of scholarships for 2025.
 Amstutz Scholarships are funded by the AABP Foundation Amstutz Scholarship Fund, AABP member donations, the Stampede 5K fun run, and the scholarship auction at the AABP Annual Conference.
 In 2023, ten $9,500 scholarships were awarded.
 The Scholarship Committee determines the dollar amount of the scholarships and the number to be granted each year.
-Scholarship recipients will be encouraged to attend the AABP Annual Conference in Columbus, OH, Sept.
-12-14, 2024 to receive their awards in person.
+Scholarship recipients will be encouraged to attend the AABP Annual Conference in Omaha, NE, Sept.
+11-13, 2025 to receive their awards in person.
 The funds are presented to those Amstutz Scholarship recipients attending the Annual Conference, but their attendance is not mandatory to receive the funds.

 WHO MAY APPLY FOR SCHOLARSHIPS?